 - Flavorless red food dye or gel – You can also omit the dye!

-- Cream cheese – for the frosting
+- Cream cheese – regular or low-fat

 How to make sugar-free Red Velvet Cake

 This is a summary of the steps, so please see the recipe card and video below for the full instructions.

 - Mix the almond flour, cocoa powder, baking powder, baking soda, salt.

 - In a separate bowl, add the avocado purée and granulated sweetener and mix well.